 Has tipping gotten out of control?
 This is what most Americans say

 Has tipping gotten out of control?
-According to a new study by WalletHub, nearly three in four Americans say yes.
+According to a new study by WalletHub, nearly 3 in 4 Americans say yes.

 There’s no denying that it’s gotten more expensive to go out to eat, and three in five Americans say they believe “businesses are replacing employee salaries with customer tips.”